m4rch3n1ng/mayland/mayland-config/readme.md

 to find an explanation of the syntax.
 an example config can be found at [mayland.mf](https://github.com/m4rch3n1ng/mayland/tree/main/resources/mayland.mf).

+the config is located at `~/.config/mayland.mf`. if no config is found, mayland will populate that path on startup.

 **table of content**
 - [`input {}`](#input)
 - [`output {}`](#output)